 - Australian Mining and Petroleum Law Association (AMPLA) member

-Kelly regularly presents seminars on energy and resources issues including hydrogen, sustainable finance, energy storage and project regulation.
-For instance, she will be presenting at the Connecting Green Hydrogen APAC 2021 Conference and Exhibition in Melbourne in July.
+Kelly regularly presents at seminars on energy and resources issues including hydrogen, sustainable finance, energy storage and project regulation such as the Connecting Green Hydrogen APAC 2021 Conference and Exhibition, Smart Energy Conference and Energy Transition Conference.